Composition & Rhetoric Faculty

 rhetorical history, theory, and criticism, writing and difference, identity construction and negotiation in composition studies, writing pedagogy

-critical pedagogy and composition (including Writing Center Theory) and the implications of location on praxis, Place-based rhetoric, and Ethnography, with a particular focus on intersections between these areas.
+Critical Pedagogy and Composition (including Writing Center Theory) and the implications of location on praxis, Empirical Research, and Place-based rhetoric: Indigenous and minority rhetoric

 rhetorics of technology and space, new media rhetorics, globalization, composition studies, collaborative learning, cultural reproduction

 Renaissance and 17th-century literature, Milton, rhetoric, science fiction